Overview

 Investing in child care

-Through the agreement, $3.8 billion will be invested in child care for children up to kindergarten-age (in kindergarten and also attending child care during regular school hours):
+Alberta has developed a 3-year action plan for early learning and child care, outlining how Alberta will achieve its renewed vision for child care in Alberta.
+Through the Canada-Wide agreement, approximately $3.8 billion will be invested in child care for children from birth to kindergarten-age (in kindergarten and also attending child care during regular school hours).
+Key features of this investment are:

-• $240.64 million to increase the number of child care spaces
+• $152 million to increase access to equitable and inclusive child care spaces

-• $306.16 million to support licensed programs and certified educators in offering high-quality support for families in their communities
+• $506 million to support certified educators in licensed child care programs offering high-quality support for families in their communities

 • Icon of a piggybank